 .

 Growing up, I watched a ton of anime.
 Real old Skool anime such as SPEED RACER, BATTLE OF THE PLANETS, FORCE FIVE, CAPTAIN HARLOCK, and STAR BLAZERS.
 The seventies and eighties were actually a kick ass time for Japanese imports, both anime and live action.
-Those Japanese, they think up some weird stuff dynamite content.
+Those Japanese, they think up some

 .